PLTytus/GTAWeb/README.md

 ## Donations

 If you would like to support my work in this way, you can do so at [Buy Me a Coffee](https://www.buymeacoffee.com/pltytus).
 You can check the list of supporters on special [subpage](https://gtaweb.eu/coffee).
 There is also an option for anonymous donations.

+## Email for business and other matters

+❗ *PLEASE DO NOT USE EMAIL TO SEND ISSUES AND SUGGESTIONS - USE [ISSUES](https://github.com/PLTytus/GTAWeb/issues) TAB INSTEAD* ❗

+If you would like to contact me for business or anything other than issues or suggestions, you can use this email address: pltytus@gtaweb.eu
+For off-topic discussions, you can visit my Twitter profile: [@PLTytus](https://twitter.com/PLTytus)